thomasyang44/sko-tech-academy/docs/client-onboarding/co-rebuild.md

     Please note that you may need to redeploy your application depending on the rebuild lab update.

 !!! warning
-    Content in this area including the labs are based on the IBM SWAT Client Onboarding[^1] materials which is executed on the Enterprise pattern.
+    Content in this area including the labs are based on the IBM SWAT Client Onboarding[^1] materials which is executed on the Production pattern.
 Our environment uses the Starter pattern and based on that, you may encounter some differences at certain steps.
     <br>
     Below are some differences you should be aware of, please post to the slack channel if you encounter additional differences.
     - BAWTOS => TARGET